 If you get the following error, it means that you are using an incorrect

 mysqladmin -u root -pAccess denied for user 'root'@'localhost' (using password: YES)

 If the preceding error occurs even when you have not specified a password, it means that you have an incorrect password listed in some option file.
 Try the

 --no-defaultsoption as described in the previous item.

-For information on changing passwords, see Section 6.3.5, “Assigning Account Passwords”.
+For information on changing passwords, see Section 7.3.5, “Assigning Account Passwords”.

 If you have lost or forgotten the

-password, see Section B.5.4.1, “How to Reset the Root Password”.
+rootpassword, see Section B.5.3.2, “How to Reset the Root Password”.